Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-In 1990 (yes, it was THAT long ago) Franc Roddam had the brilliant idea of broadcasting a competitive cooking show—and thence MasterChef was created for viewers in the United Kingdom.
+In 1990, Franc Roddam had the brilliant idea of broadcasting a competitive cooking show—and thence, MasterChef was created for viewers in the United Kingdom.
 That series ran from 1990 to 2001.
 The original concept was updated and revived for broadcast on the BBC in 2005.
-In 2009 it was again re-developed for an Australian audience.
-Since then the “MasterChef” theme has gone wild, being re-formatted and produced in over 40 countries.
+In 2009, it was again re-developed for an Australian audience.
+Since then, the “MasterChef” theme has gone wild, being re-formatted and produced in over 40 countries.

 So, What Exactly Is a Master Chef?

-- serving 5 years as a Certified Culinarian (CC)
+- 5 years experience as a Certified Culinarian (CC)

-- Application for and passing of the Certified Master Chef test (AND there is a $3,000 fee for the examination!)
+- Application for and passing of the Certified Master Chef test (there is a $3,000 fee for the examination!)